 Over-60s: If you’re seeking information on how super benefits are treated if you withdraw super AFTER the age of 60, then see SuperGuide articles Tax-free super for over-60s, except for some and Super tax tables: When OVER 60 years of age.

 Important: Special tax treatment applies for an individual suffering permanent disability, and receiving super benefits before preservation age due to permanent disability (a 15% tax offset is available on pension income).
-Different tax treatment also applies for individuals receiving death benefits from a super fund (see SuperGuide article Superannuation after-life: Beware the dastardly death tax, and the cap).
+Different tax treatment also applies for individuals receiving death benefits from a super fund (see SuperGuide article Superannuation death benefits: Beware the dastardly death tax, and retirement cap).
 See other SuperGuide articles (by using the search function) for more information on these topics, or refer to the Australian Taxation Office website.